-The thermophysical properties of metal hydrides have been measured using a variety of techniques.
-Thermal expansion and the coefficient of thermal expansion (CTE) have been measured using dilatometric methods, as well as XRD and neutron diffraction [11]-[14].
-With the current ability to obtain high-quality neutron diffraction data, this technique is also preferred for thermal expansion measurements of metal hydrides.
-Like the phase formation thermodynamics, heat capacity is also traditionally measured using calorimetric methods [13], [15], [16].
-Thermal diffusivity may be measured using laser flash analysis, where the sample is exposed to a laser and the measured heat rise across the sample is an indication of the material thermal diffusivity [16], [14].
-Finally, thermal conductivity may be either measured via a thermal conductivity probe or from the product of the density calculated from the CTE, the heat capacity, and the thermal diffusivity, all as a function of temperature.
+Thermophysical properties.
+Thermal expansion properties, including the coefficient of thermal expansion (CTE), have been measured using dilatometric methods as well as XRD and neutron diffraction [14]-[17].
+In our opinion, neutron diffraction data are preferred due to the ability to probe bulk properties as well as gather simultaneous structural and thermal expansion information.
+Like phase formation thermodynamics, heat capacity is also traditionally measured using calorimetric methods [16], [18], [19].
+Thermal diffusivity may be measured using laser flash analysis, where the sample is exposed to a laser and the measured heat rise across the sample is an indication of the material thermal diffusivity [19], [17].
+Finally, thermal conductivity may be measured either via a thermal conductivity probe or from the product of the density calculated from the CTE, the heat capacity, and the thermal diffusivity, all as a function of temperature.

-The magnetic properties and the hydrogen self-diffusion properties have been measured using nuclear magnetic resonance (NMR) in the literature [17], [18].
-This technique applies a magnetic field to a sample to probe the local magnetic fields about the nucleus of interest.
+Hydrogen diffusion.
+The magnetic properties and the hydrogen self-diffusion properties of metal hydrides, including YHx, have been measured using nuclear magnetic resonance (NMR) [20]-[23].
+NMR involves application of a magnetic field to a sample to probe the local magnetic fields about the nucleus of interest.
 Radio-frequency pulses are used to excite the nuclei, which relax from the excited state.
 The relaxation times are dependent on experimental parameters and material properties.
 Thus, if the experimental parameters are kept constant, the material properties, such as mobility and structure, may be determined.
-This technique is able to probe the electronic structure of various nuclei and is a bulk measurement technique since the signal is representative of the ensemble of nuclei in the system.
+This technique can probe the electronic structure of various nuclei and is a bulk measurement technique since the signal is representative of the ensemble of nuclei in the system.